Digitize educational and entertaining materials that our client has been mailing to prisoners.

 User Journey Map

-To identify pain points, and ensure our product aligns with user needs and business goals, I decided to create a user journey map guiding future iterations and improvements.
+To ensure our prototype aligns with user needs and business goals, I decided to create a user journey map guiding future iterations and improvements.